ExMember/exmember.github.io/_posts/2022-04-04-the-value-of-bitcoin.md

 money.
 Then I will describe how to determine the value of money and apply that same process to bitcoin.
 Afterwards we'll discuss what that means for people who have bought or are considering buying bitcoin.
-And finally, what this means for other block chain currencies.
+And finally, what this means for other blockchain currencies.

 ## What is money?